How To Marry Your Foreign Partner In Malaysia

-I have been getting many messages, emails and DMs on how we did it.
-How we went through the process of marrying each other in Malaysia.
+I have been getting many messages, emails, and DMs on how to marry your foreign partner in Malaysia.
 Since the journey is still fresh on my mind, I would like to share our experience.
 My husband is from Perth, Australia and I am born & raised from Kuala Lumpur, Malaysia.
 We met in university, fell in love, went through a long distance relationship, he proposed and we got married!
 After my husband proposed, I searched the whole internet on how to marry a foreigner in Malaysia.
 I wanted to be well-prepared with information, so when I tell Don (my wonderful husband) what he has to do, he won’t be shocked.
 I didn’t want him to be hounded by questions at the embassy, immigration, any government offices, especially at JAWI/JAIS.
 Sadly, I couldn’t find ANYTHING about Malaysian Muslims women/men marrying a foreigner.
 Now that we have crossed the bridge.
 I want to share my journey!

 Before you read our experience and the journey we went through, you have to accept the fact that, the process is time-consuming and it requires a lot of form filling (Good to have a nice pen handy!)
 I had a close friend who married an Australian close to the time I was researching, she was fuming over the time they spent running around KL getting the forms done.
 Thanks to her, I was able to mentally prepare myself!
 SO BE PREPARED TO SPEND 2-10 days getting your paperwork done.